 I don't see any roof downspouts in the photo.
 The first thing I'd do is install gutters and downspouts on the garage and pipe all roof water as far away as possible.

 Then I'd install - at the same time as you are installing the downspout drain lines - one of my Linear French Drains.

-Get my Linear French Drain DVD and you should be in great shape.
+Get my Linear French Drain Streaming Video and you should be in great shape.